gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ## Polyfills

-### PriorityQueue polyfill

-`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue available in .NET 6+.
-The polyfill makes it available to all supported .NET versions.

 ### KeyValuePair Polyfill

 .NET provides a versatile `KeyValuePair<TKey, TValue>` struct and suggests a default way for its instantiation: